ArneCL/BlogPosts/javascript-dynamically-change-DOM-without-javascript-DOM-functions.md

 )
 ```

 We can now use this to make our `dyn` function.
 This will save our function in `window.newfivefour.dynSetters`.
-And that saved function will have 'closed over` the DOM location for itself.
+And that saved function will have 'closed over' the DOM location for itself.
 This means when it's next run we'll be able to replace that DOM node with a new node.

 ```
 function dyn(name, initialData, fn) {